-- Unexcused absences from lectures, labs, or rehearsals will be penalized at a rate of 2% per instance. - Unexcused lateness for lectures, labs, or rehearsals will be penalized at a rate of 1% per instance. - Attendance and punctuality will be recorded at the beginning of every class. - After a THIRD late or absence, the instructor will schedule a meeting with the student to discuss withdrawal from the course. - After a FIFTH unexcused absence the student will be required to meet with the Chair of the department to discuss withdrawal from the course. - In performance courses in which casts rehearse a show, unexcused lateness and absence will not be tolerated and may result in the recasting of your role after ONE incident. - Excused absences or lates require a medical note or prior arrangement with the instructor.
+- Unexcused absences from lectures, labs, or out-of-class rehearsals will be penalized at a rate of 1% per instance. - Unexcused lateness for lectures, labs, or out-of-class rehearsals will be penalized at a rate of .5% per instance. - Attendance and punctuality will be recorded at the beginning of every class. - After a THIRD late or absence, the instructor will schedule a meeting with the student to discuss withdrawal from the course. - After a FIFTH unexcused absence the student will be required to meet with the Chair of the department to discuss withdrawal from the course. - Excused absences or lates require a medical note or prior arrangement with the instructor.
 It is at the instructor's discretion whether or not to excuse a non-medical absence. - After FIVE excused absences the student will be required to meet with the Instructor to discuss whether it is realistic for him/her to continue in the course.